Small Business Tax Credit

-- Average annual wages of employees must be less than $50,000 per FTE.
+- Average annual wages of employees must be less than $50,000 (adjusted for inflation beginning in 2014) per FTE.

 The Small Business Health Care Tax Credit is designed to encourage small businesses and small tax-exempt organizations to offer health insurance coverage for their employees.
 The credit is targeted specifically to help businesses and organizations that employ moderate- and low-income workers.

 If you currently provide health insurance coverage for your employees, you may qualify for the tax credit.